 Lights, camera, action!

-If you like visual guides, watch our short tutorial on how to take a passport-size photo with an iPhone.
+If you like visual guides, watch our short tutorial on how to take a passport-size photo from an iPhone.
 Here’s a recap of the steps:

 - Place your device on a flat surface like a table or window sill.
 If possible, ask someone to photograph you.